spineo/RGButterflyDocs/README.md

 * __Keywords Listing__: An alphabetized list of keywords and their associated reference or paint mixes
 * __Subjective Colors__: A list of color categories and their associated reference or paint mixes

-For each of the associations (first two screenshots below), scrolling right to left exposes remaining elements of the collection view and clicking on any of the rows reveals [__detailed__](Associations.md) information about the selected association.
-For the [__Individual Colors__](Individual.md) listing (third screenshot), clicking on a row takes you directly to the [__Detailed View__](Detail.md) for that _Mix_ or _Reference_ paint color.
+For each of the associations (first two screenshots below), scrolling right to left exposes remaining elements of the collection view and clicking on any of the rows reveals the [__Association Detail__](Associations.md).
+For the [__Individual Colors__](Individual.md) listing (third screenshot), clicking on a row takes you directly to the [__Detailed View__](Detail.md) for that _Mix_ or _Reference_ swatch.

 ![Assoc, Match, and All Views](images/Assoc_Match_and_AllViews.jpg)

 Rotating to landcape, as shown below, makes it easier to read the full names.
-In the case of mixes, the longer display names include the two references and mix ratio.
+Something especially useful for mixes, which use a longer display name that includes the two references and mix ratio.

 ![All Portrait and Landscape](images/All_Port_and_LandView.jpg)